-Additionally, many beef cattle producers use Corriente bulls on first calf heifers for calving ease, and then put the crossblood heifers back in their herd to increase fertility, foraging efficiency and hardiness.
+Additionally, many beef cattle producers use Corriente bulls on first calf heifers for calving ease and then put the cross-blood heifers back in their herd to increase fertility, foraging efficiency, and hardiness.
 The preservation of the Corriente is not simply about raising small cattle with horns for the expanding sports market.
 It is an effort to preserve an important resource for the cattle industry; an effort not to lose nature’s best cattle.

 The desired conformation for Corriente reflects their use for sports as well as the traditional characteristics as they evolved to survive and thrive.
 Many characteristics typical of beef breeds are not desirable.

 Corriente is small, trim cattle, with sufficient bone and strength for easy action and endurance.
 Generally, a mature bull weighs less than 1,000 pounds, and a mature cow less than 800 pounds.
 The cattle are narrow with high withers and a short, peaked rump.
 They have a clean dewlap, deep girth, and high flank.
 Cows have neat, tight, trouble-free udders with small to moderate teats, and produce rich milk.
-Bulls have a tight sheath.
+The bulls have a tight sheath.
 A high, bushy tail switch and pronounced mane are notable characteristics.
 Any color is acceptable, except pure white with no pigmentation whatsoever.
 The head is “V” shaped, never boxy and square nor excessively long.
 The horns begin curving at approximately the tips of the ears and then curve forward, or forward and upward.
 A 12-month-old bull’s horns should show at least 6” of length and 6” of base circumference, with 7” to 8” more typical.
 At this age, the horns may be nearly straight, but soon develop a curve so that the animal can still go through a roping chute easily as a two-year-old.
 Thus, extreme length is not considered ideal.
 Many breeders report especially vigorous horn growth at approximately 10 to 12 months of age, or two to three months after weaning.
 Most operations aim to produce ready-to-rope steers at 12 to 14 months of age.

 History of Corriente